 Each month, People Management will publish an editorial feature on a subject of vital importance to the HR sector.
 The feature itself will consist of a minimum of two pages of relevant editorial content.
 In addition to this, display advertising pages will be available for suppliers to advertisers against relevant editorial content.

-May: Software, tech and AI
+March: Software, tech and AI

-June: Diversity and inclusion
+May: Diversity and inclusion